AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-get-started-tutorial.md

 ---
-title: Azure SQL Data Warehouse - get started tutorial | Microsoft Docs
+title: Azure SQL Data Warehouse - get started tutorial | Azure
 description: This tutorial teaches you how to provision and load data into Azure SQL Data Warehouse.
 You’ll also learn the basics about scaling, pausing, and tuning.
 services: sql-data-warehouse
 documentationcenter: NA